-An optimization study for OU1 submitted by TRC and approved by EPA in November 2010 concluded that the pump and treat remedy selected in the 1996 ROD had successfully reduced contaminants concentrations for chromium and trichloroethene, but that groundwater concentrations had reached asymptotic conditions (steady state) for over 10 years.
+An optimization study for OU1 submitted by TRC and approved by EPA in November 2010, concluded that the pump and treat remedy selected in the 1996 ROD had successfully reduced contaminants concentrations for chromium and trichloroethene, but that groundwater concentrations had reached asymptotic conditions (steady state) for over 10 years.
 The study also indicated that additional actions were required to expedite the OU1 remediation.
-These findings prompted the construction in 2011 of a new treatment plant using ion exchange to improve operating efficiencies and the advancement of a pilot program to evaluate the effectiveness of in-situ (in place) remediation technologies to expedite groundwater cleanup.
+These findings prompted the construction of a new treatment plant using ion exchange to improve operating efficiencies and the advancement of a pilot program to evaluate the effectiveness of in-situ (in place) remediation technologies to expedite groundwater cleanup in 2011.
 An in-situ pilot program conducted at the site included extensive studies, including small scale injections and large scale injections.
 Because in-situ technologies can foster conditions suitable for monitored natural attenuation (MNA), a detailed MNA study was also initiated in conjunction with the in-situ pilot treatability program.
 The pilot program has resulted in a dramatic reduction in the chromium and VOC concentrations in the groundwater plume.

 Regulated Slag Pile: In June 2006, SMC submitted a Decommissioning Plan to NRC for review.
 The plan outlined SMC’s proposal to decommission the slag pile by capping the radioactive material on-site.
 In 2007, EPA completed its technical review of the plan and provided its input to the NRC.
 In accordance with a federal ruling in 2014, SMC is now being regulated by the NJDEP’s Bureau of Environmental Radiation under license number 517488-RAD130001.
-A new Draft Decommissioning Plan was submitted by SMC to which DEP has provided comments for SMC’s response.
+A new Draft Decommissioning Plan was submitted by SMC to which NJDEP has provided comments for SMC’s response.
 In January 2017, NJDEP approved the decomissioning plan.
 The decommissioning plan calls for the removal of approximately 50,000 tons of slag and baghouse dust containing low levels of radioactivity from the site.

 What Is the Current Site Status?